gkotian/gkotian.github.io/travels/_posts/2010-02-13-back-in-bangkok.md

 As soon as the taxi slowed to a stop near our destination, the driver hurriedly asked us to get out.
 He couldn't wait for us to finish paying, and practically pushed us out of the cab.
 He said he couldn't stop there as the police would fine him.
-This was despite the fact there were several taxies standing right in front of us.
+This was despite the fact there were several taxis standing right in front of us.
 This should have raised alarm bells in our heads, but we just assumed he was an eccentric guy and ignored him.
 The taxi sped away into the night almost as soon as we were out of it.